hnielsen123/certbot-f5bigip-rfc2136/README.md

 - F5 Section: Contains the credentials for the F5 BIG-IP device
     - Must provide credentials that have administrator access to the device
     -  `base_ssl_profile_client` defines the client SSL profile that all new profiles created by this script will use as their parent profile.
-I recommend creating a `clientssl-letsencypt` profile (with `clientssl` as its parent), and using that as the parent.
-The new child profiles will be created with the naming scheme `certbot-{domain}`
+I recommend creating a `clientssl-certbot` profile (with `clientssl` as its parent), and using that as the parent.
+The new child profiles will be created with the naming scheme `clientssl-certbot-{domain}`
     -  `base_ssl_profile_server` defines the server SSL profile that all new profiles created by this script will use as their parent profile.
 I recommend creating a `serverssl-letsencypt` profile (with `serverssl` as its parent), and using that as the parent.
-The new child profiles will be created with the naming scheme `certbot-{domain}`
+The new child profiles will be created with the naming scheme `serverssl-certbot-{domain}`
 - Certbot Section: Configures Certbot, including the path to the `rfc2136.ini` credentials file and the email address for certificate notifications
 - Domains Section: Lists the domains you want to generate certificates for, separated by commas
     - To generate and install the device certificate, add `device-cert:{domain}` (e.g. `device-cert:example.com`) to the list of domains